twaite11/wave_annotation_bot/README.md

 # Wave Annotation Bot 🌊🤖
 This project trains a deep learning model to predict the quality of a wave from an image.
-It uses a Convolutional Neural Network (CNN) based on the VGG16 architecture to learn from a dataset of pre-annotated wave images and score new ones.
+It uses a Convolutional Neural Network (CNN) based on the ResNet architecture to learn from a dataset of pre-annotated wave images and score new ones.
 The goal is to create a tool that can automatically rate surf quality.

 ## 🚀 Getting Started
 Prerequisites